judev1/FBot/README.md

 # FBot
 The most annoying bot on discord

-Currently FBot is only being used on 4 Servers
+Currently FBot is only being used on 5 Servers with more than 100 members

+550+ lines of code

 Invite FBot using this link:
 https://discord.com/oauth2/authorize?client_id=711934102906994699&permissions=8&scope=bot